Student Blog: Springboard Danse Montreal

 I got off the plane in Montreal knowing I was ready for a corporeal evolution, and I assumed this artistic rebirth would come from doing one of those cool contemporary pieces—you know, with the intricate gestures and theatrics to German electronic dance music.
 I instead would receive everything I wanted and more from working with Margie Gillis.

 I was one of fourteen women casted in Margie Gillis’ piece at Springboard.
-After forty-five years as a solo artist, Margie carries infinite knowledge in her brain and insurmountable wisdom in her body.
+After 45 years as a solo artist, Margie carries infinite knowledge in her brain and insurmountable wisdom in her body.
 She’s eloquent, hilarious, defiant, loving, compassionate, honest, warm and fuzzy.
-She began our process by saying that her only concern was that all fourteen of us be seen.
-She said that at a month shy of sixty-five years old she could care less if the choreography was “good”, she just knew it was important for the audience to see us.
+She began our process by saying that her only concern was that all 14 of us be seen.
+She said that at a month shy of 65 years old she couldn’t care less if the choreography was “good,” she just knew it was important for the audience to see us.
 By the third week of working with her, we all realized that Margie didn’t just mean see us dancing; she meant see us being our highest and truest selves.
 For this reason, our piece became the most defiant thing I’ve ever done.
 I performed as my whole self on stage in front of 500 people at Springboard Danse Montreal.
 Margie had us present every emotion from ethereal and joyful, to bitter and witty to sexy and quirky.
-I don’t know how she was able to pull that out of us all but it’s Margie so magic was definitely involved.
-It was such a gif—not only to explore this emotional range for myself, but to share it with an audience without fear because I was secure in who I was.
+I don’t know how she was able to pull that out of us all; but it’s Margie, so magic was definitely involved.
+It was such a gift—not only to explore this emotional range for myself, but to share it with an audience without fear because I was secure in who I was.

 Creation and exploration with slowdanger